Elucidating Galaxy Assembly Bias in SDSS: Gaussian Likelihood Model

-We infer posterior parameter distributions for our model parameters by performing Markov Chain Monte Carlo (MCMC) sampling using the parallel affine-invariant ensemble sampler of \citet{GoodmanWeare_2010} implemented in the {\sc{emcee}} python module \citep{Foreman-Mackey_et_al_2016}.
+We infer posterior parameter distributions for our model parameters by performing Markov Chain Monte Carlo (MCMC) sampling using the parallel affine-invariant ensemble sampler of Goodman and Weare \cite{GoodmanWeare_2010} implemented in the {\sc{emcee}} python module \cite{Foreman-Mackey_et_al_2016}.
 In all cases we use 1000 walkers and remove the first $10^5$ burn-in samples.